muktek/assignment--fullstack-js-01-node-express-server/README.md

 # (5) You will work on the part-01-app-server branch for this feature
 git checkout -b part-01-app-server
 ```

+### Requirements

+You will need to install the express package from NPM.

+In order to satisfactorily complete this assignment, you will need to do the following in `server.js`:

+- import the express application with `require()`

+- initialize the express application

+- create a basic route handler with `app.use(...)`, respond with the text 'Express App - Devjobs' when a user

+- make the app listen on port 3000

+### Expected Results

+1. Project should have express in the dependencies in `package.json`

+2. Project code should be in `server.js` file.

+3. When I go to `http://localhost:3000` in my browser, I should see text 'Express App - Devjobs '.

 ### Questions to consider
 - What does `app.use(...)` do?